Why AI Still Needs a Human Virtual Assistant (Like Me)

 Here’s what I’m seeing across the VA world (and yes, I’ve made some of these mistakes myself):

-• Over-trusting AI stats: Tools fudge data more often than you’d think - especially on large spreadsheets or when logic gets layered.
+Tools fudge data more often than you'd think, especially on large spreadsheets or when logic gets layered.
+I had Claude confidently tell me a client's email open rates had "improved by 23%" when they'd actually dropped.
+Always verify anything involving numbers.

-• Sounding robotic: That “AI shine” is real.
+That "AI shine" is real.
 Perfect grammar.
 Mid-Atlantic tone.
 No contractions.
 No life.
-You’ve got to roughen it up.
+Sentences that start with "It's important to note..." or "While it's true that..."
+You've got to roughen it up.
+Add some contractions.
+Throw in a sentence fragment.
+Let it breathe.

 But There’s Good News, Too

-AI is making some things much easier.
+AI is making some things much easier for VAs.
 Here’s what I’m happy to offload:

 • Transcribing videos and meetings